 Management has based the value-in-use calculations on budgets for each reporting segment.
-These budgets assume minimal price increases for the life of the model and conservative assumptions for call volumes trends.
+These budgets assume minimal price increases for the life of the model and conservative assumptions for call volumes trends and that all parties to the Heads of Agreement don't exercise their options to terminate during the remaining option periods.
 The cash flows are discounted using an estimated weighted average cost of capital of 12.5%.